 On this page

-For more information on partnerships that promote entrepreneurship in formal education, see also the section “Development of entrepreneurship competence”.
+Information on partnerships to promote entrepreneurial expertise in formal education is also available in the section Development of entrepreneurship competence.